ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

 ## Abstract / TLDR

 [R-universe](https://r-universe.dev) now provides MacOS arm64 binaries for all R packages.
-This means that MacOS users on Apple Silicon hardware (aka M1/M2/M3) can install the very latest builds of any R package without the need for any compliation:
+This means that MacOS users on Apple Silicon hardware (aka M1/M2/M3) can install the very latest builds of any R package without the need for any compilation:

 ```r
 install.packages('arrow',